background

 Using Clay's native AI integrations (ChatGPT or Claude), we generate personalized message drafts based on the enriched data we've collected.

-This isn’t the typical Hi {FirstName}, I noticed your company does X stuff.
-It’s contextual messaging based on real data points: their role, their company’s recent activity, their tech stack, their industry challenges.
+This isn't the typical "Hi {FirstName}, I noticed your company does X stuff."
+It's contextual messaging that references real intelligence about the prospect and their company.

 A Manual Input Workflow that finds decision makers directly inside your CRM